selsamman/proxily/README.md

 ## Documentation

-See [proxilyjs.com](https://proxilyjs.com) for the complete documentation
+See [proxilyjs.com](https://proxilyjs.com) for the complete documentation.

 ## Compatability
 Because of it's use of ES6 Proxies, Proxily does not support Internet Explorer and requires 0.69 or higher of React-Native.
 Proxily is written in Typescript and targets ES6.
 Therefore, it is advisable to target ES6 in your applications and enjoy the smaller code size.